slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ### On adapting

 Plans are not static.
-Adapt or die.
+Adapt not react.
 You need to switch strategies a few times to get where you want to go.

 > *'I am a man of fixed and unbending principles, the first of which is to be flexible at all times.' -- Everett Dirksen*